 - Increase Memory limit to “256M”

 Here You go!
 Once You have done this.

 You will see your website Running well.

-If still it does not fixed up yet.
+If still, it does not fix up yet.
 Then surely it will be a problem from your web host’s end.

 If I fixed Your WordPress Memory exhausted error.
 Then instead of thanking me, Share this post on your Social Media account.
 Pin the Pictures to your Pinterest.